 While not intended for truly cold weather use, the Under Armour Double Threat is a lightweight option that is great for staying warm while active.
 If you're just going to be hanging out in the cold, it's probably not the right choice.
-Despite its fuzzy and warm look, the unlined Boxercraft Sherpa ¼ Zip was one the least warm jackets we tested.
+Despite its fuzzy and warm look, the unlined Boxercraft Sherpa ¼ Zip was one of the least warm jackets we tested.

 Fit & Layering Ability

-The thicker and heavier options, such as the Amazon Essentials Sherpa, didn't breathe very well and are better suited for cold days where you won't be working up a big sweat.
+The thicker and heavier options, such as the Amazon Essentials Sherpa, don't breathe very well and are better suited for cold days where you won't be working up a big sweat.
 The Columbia Steens Mountain, while warm and comfy, for the same reasons, wasn't as breathable as the thinner options.

 Ease of Movement

 If you plan on using your fleece for cool or cold weather athletics, having your movement remain unrestricted is a must.
 While almost all of these fleeces are fine for walking or hiking, some were better suited to athletic endeavors where overhead mobility is crucial, like rock climbing or lifting weights.
 The Under Armour Double Threat was incredibly stretchy and left you fully unencumbered.
 The North Face TKA Glacier ¼ Zip was also highly agile and had no trouble moving with our testers' bodies.
 The Columbia Steens Mountain was the stretchiest and had the best range of motion of all the mid to heavyweight fleeces we tested.

 The Wrangler, Eddie Bauer, and The North Face Gordon Lyons all had decent stretch but were slightly restrictive in the shoulders.
 The Amazon Essentials Sherpa had adequate stretch but generally felt too bulky to really want to use it while being super active.